odinsride/kevin-custer.com/content/posts/ubuntu-disable-snaps.md

 ---
-title: "Disabling Snaps in Ubuntu 20.04"
+title: "Disabling Snaps in Ubuntu 20.10 (and 20.04 LTS)"
-date: 2020-04-20
+date: 2020-10-29
 tags: ['Linux']
 author: Kevin Custer
 publish: yes
 excerpt: >-
-  With the newly released Ubuntu LTS (20.04) upon us, many have mixed feelings about the proliferation of snap packages in Ubuntu.
+  With the newly released Ubuntu 20.10 upon us, and the recently released LTS (20.04), many have mixed feelings about the proliferation of snap packages in Ubuntu.
 In this article I'll show you how to completely remove the snap system from Ubuntu if you prefer a purely apt sytem 🙂
 ---

 ## Intro